christopher5106/christopher5106.github.io/_posts/2020-02-26-symbolic_knowledge_in_deep_networks.markdown

 Positive assignments (propositions that make the formula True) are easier to search from the CNF format with the Solver from the PySat package.
 Clauses of CNF format are quite simple to express:

-- in the VRD dataset, each clause can be expressed in the code with a couple `[-rel_id, pos_id]` where `rel_id` is the ID of a relation `[relation predicate, subject, object]` and `pos_id` is the ID of a spatial property `[position relation, subject, object]`.
+- in the case of the VRD dataset, each clause can be expressed in the code with a couple `[-rel_id, pos_id]` where `rel_id` is the ID of a relation predicate variable `[relation predicate, subject, object]` and `pos_id` is the ID of a spatial property variable `[position relation, subject, object]`.
 Variable ID are provided by variable ID manager `pysat.formula.IDPool`, always starting from 1.

-- In the case of the synthetic dataset, a `get_clauses()` method parses the CNF clause list to return a list to map index to symbols (`atom_mapping`, for example `['e', 'f']` for a formula with e and f symbols) and a list of clauses in the format of lists as well: [-i] for a Not node, [i] for a symbol, and [(-)i, (-)j, (-)k, ...] where i, j, k are symbol indexes, (-) the Not operator.
+- in the case of the synthetic dataset, a `get_clauses()` method parses the CNF clause list to return a list to map index to symbols (`atom_mapping`, for example `['e', 'f']` for a formula with e and f symbols) and a list of clauses in the format of lists as well: [-i] for a Not node, [i] for a symbol, and [(-)i, (-)j, (-)k, ...] of an OR node where i, j, k are symbol indexes and (-) the Not operator.

 5 positive assignments (propositions that make the formula True) are found with the Solver from the PySat package when the formula is of type `pysat.formula.CNF`.
 5 negative assignments are easier to find by random tests.

-Assignments are considered also as graphs, with one AND node and literals 'i' or '-i'.

-Synthetic
+During training, embedding of positive assignments are pushed to be closer to embedding of the formula than negative assignments are, thanks to a margin triplet loss based on the euclidian distance:

+$$ \| \text{embedding}(\text{formula}) - \text{embedding}(\text{assignment}) \|$$

 VRD RelevantFormulatContainer
 clauses and assumptions

-??? save assignments, positive, and negatives.
-Each element a graph

-During training, embedding of positive assignments are pushed to be closer to embedding of the formula than negative assignments are, thanks to a margin triplet loss based on the euclidian distance:

-$$ \| \text{embedding}(\text{formula}) - \text{embedding}(\text{assignment}) \|$$

 #### Features of the formula graph nodes